kishlaykiku/nvm-windows-no-admin/README.md

 - Check if your profile exists: `Test-Path $PROFILE`

 - If it returns `False`, create it: `New-Item -Path $PROFILE -ItemType File -Force`

+- If it returns `True`, you can edit it directly in the next step

 ### 4.2 Add Custom nvm Function